-Notice on Mobile Game Publishing Service Management
+Notice On Mobile Game Publishing Service Management

 5. Application for publishing mobile games authorized by overseas copyright holders shall be handled in accordance with the requirements of the “Notice of Regulations” and the “Notice of Starting the Real-name Verification of Online Game Prevention of Addiction”.

-6. Upgraded works and new expansions of mobile games that have been approved for publication (referring to the obvious changes in storyline, mission content, map form, character personality, character characteristics, interactive functions, etc., and additional names, that is, unchanged in the game name In the case of adding a subtitle, or adding a modifier before the game name, such as “new ××”, or using a number to indicate the version change after the game name, such as “×× 2” for promotion and publicity) as a new work, In accordance with the provisions of this notice, the relevant approval procedures shall be re-performed according to the category to which they belong.
+6. Upgraded works and new expansions of mobile games that have been approved for publication (referring to the obvious changes in storyline, mission content, map form, character personality, character characteristics, interactive functions, etc.; change in name or addition of a subtitle modifier before the game name, such as “new ××”, or using a number to indicate the version change after the game name, such as “×× 2” for promotion and publicity) will be treated as a new work and, in accordance with the provisions of this notice, the relevant approval procedures shall be re-performed according to the category to which they belong.

-7. For mobile games that have been approved for publication, changes to the game publishing service unit, game name, or main operating agency shall submit relevant change materials, which shall be reported to the State Administration of Press, Publication, Radio, Film and Television for changes after being reviewed by the provincial publishing administrative department.
+7. For mobile games that have been approved for publication, changes to the game publisher, game name, or main operating agency, relevant change materials must be submitted to and reviewed by the provincial publishing administrative department.
+The provincial publishing administrative department shall then report it to the State Administration of Press, Publication, Radio, Film and Television for changes.

-8. When publishing mobile games online, the game publishing service unit shall be responsible for the integrity of the game content.
-Before the game starts and after the “Healthy Game Advice”, a special page shall be set up to indicate the game copyright owner, publishing service unit, approval document number, Information such as publication numbers approved by the State Administration of Press, Publication, Radio, Film and Television, and published and operated strictly in accordance with the approved content.
-The game publishing service unit is responsible for reviewing and recording the daily update of the game, and it shall promptly stop the behavior of adding undesired content without authorization; if it does not cooperate, it shall promptly report to the competent provincial publishing administrative department for disposal.
-If the circumstances are serious, the provincial publishing administrative department at the territorial level may go through the formalities for canceling the approval of game publishing in accordance with the corresponding procedures, and hold them responsible.
+8. When publishing mobile games online, the game publishing service unit (i.e. app store) shall be responsible for the integrity of the game content.
+Before the game starts and after the “Healthy Gaming Advice“, a special page shall be set up to indicate the game copyright owner, publishing service unit, approval document number, information such as publication numbers approved by the State Administration of Press, Publication, Radio, Film and Television, and published and operated strictly in accordance with the approved content.
+The game publishing service unit is responsible for reviewing and recording the daily update of the game, and it shall promptly stop the behavior of adding undesired content without authorization.
+If it does not cooperate, it shall promptly report to the competent provincial publishing administrative department for disposal.
+If the circumstances are serious, the provincial publishing administrative department at the territorial level may go through the formalities of canceling the approval of game publishing in accordance with the corresponding procedures, and hold them responsible.

-9. When a mobile game joint operation unit jointly operates a mobile game, it must check whether the approval procedures for the mobile game are complete, and whether the relevant information is indicated.
-It is not allowed to jointly operate a mobile game without approval or the relevant information is not indicated.
+9. When two companies jointly operate a mobile game, they must check whether the approval procedures for the mobile game are complete and whether the relevant information is present.
+Jointly operating a mobile game is not allowed without approval or where the relevant information is not present.

-X. When various mobile phones, tablets and other mobile smart terminal production and business units pre-install mobile games, they must check whether the approval procedures for the mobile game are complete, and whether the relevant information is indicated.
-They must not be pre-installed without approval or the relevant information is not indicated.
-Infringing and pirated mobile games.
+1o.
+When various mobile phones, tablets and other mobile devices contain pre-installed mobile games, they must check whether the approval procedures for the mobile game are complete, and whether the relevant information is present.
+They must not be pre-installed without approval or if the relevant information is not present.
+Infringing and pirated mobile games are not allowed.

-Eleventh, the provincial administrative departments of publishing shall be equipped with personnel and technical equipment to meet the needs of the work, within 30 working days to complete the supervision and review of the publishing of mobile games that have been approved in their territories, and report the results to the State Administration of Press, Publication, Radio, Film and Television. .
+11. The provincial administrative departments of publishing shall be equipped with personnel and technical equipment to meet the needs of the supervision and review work for games publishing within 30 working days, and report the results to the State Administration of Press, Publication, Radio, Film and Television.

 12. For mobile games that have been approved and involve operations in other places, the provincial publishing administrative department that accepts the application for publishing the game shall be responsible for the relevant supervision work in accordance with Article 11 of this notice.
 Cooperate with daily supervision.

 13. This notice shall come into effect on July 1, 2016.
-Since the date of implementation, mobile games that have not been approved by the State Administration of Press, Publication, Radio, Film and Television must not be published online.
+After this date, mobile games that have not been approved by the State Administration of Press, Publication, Radio, Film and Television can not be published online.

-14. Mobile games (including various pre-installed mobile games) that have been published and operated on the Internet before the implementation of this notice.
-All game publishing service units and related game companies should do a good job of clearing up the work.
+14. For mobile games (including various pre-installed mobile games) that have been published and operated on the Internet before the implementation of this notice: All game publishing service units and related game companies should do a good job of implementing these measures.
 The notice requires that before October 1, 2016, they go to the provincial publishing administrative department in the territory to complete the relevant approval procedures.
-By that time, those who have not gone through the relevant examination and approval formalities shall not continue to operate online publishing.
+By that time, those who have not gone through the relevant examination and approval formalities can not continue publishing their game online.

-15. Mobile games published online and operated without fulfilling the relevant examination and approval procedures in accordance with the requirements of this notice.
-Once found, the relevant publishing administrative law enforcement departments will investigate and deal with illegal publications.
+15. Mobile games published online and operated without fulfilling the relevant examination and approval procedures in accordance with the requirements of this notice: Once found, the relevant publishing administrative law enforcement departments will investigate and deal with these illegal publications.

-16. Provincial competent administrative departments of publishing are required to carefully organize implementation in accordance with the requirements of this notice, and report to the State Administration of Press, Publication, Radio, Film and Television in a timely manner on the progress of work.
+16. Provincial competent administrative departments of publishing are required to carefully organize implementation in accordance with the requirements of this notice, and report to the State Administration of Press, Publication, Radio, Film and Television in a timely manner on the progress of the work.

 Attachment: Application form for publishing domestic mobile game works